 How will we do that?

-As a filmmaker, you are probably well versed in stripboards.
+As a director, you are probably well versed in stripboards.
 But just in case you haven't used them in awhile, stripboards in film refer to color-coded strips that have a scene's info on them.
 These strips are arranged (and re-arranged) for the purpose of scheduling.

 The capabilities of antiquated systems like movie magic, pale in comparison to StudioBinder's.
 The strips in StudioBinder can be dragged and dropped in any order that suits you and your budget best.